serverless/components/README.md

 ### Credentials

+Serverless Framework Components relies completely on our secure [Providers feature](https://www.serverless.com/framework/docs/guides/providers/), which will help you create an AWS IAM Role which our hosted engine can call to automatically generate temporary credentials before every action it performs.
+Read more about Providers [here](https://www.serverless.com/framework/docs/guides/providers/), or go to the [Serverless Framework Dashboard](https://app.serverless.com) and navigate to "Org" and "Providers" to create one.

-Your cloud account credentials will pass through our company's hosted deployment engine. **These credentials are not stored**.
+The temporary credentials generated by your provider will pass through our company's hosted deployment engine. **These credentials are not stored**.
 This design enables 95% faster deployments, automatic metrics, real-time logging, and more, all accessible from multiple clients.
-Because of this, we recommend you **do not use long-lived credentials** and instead use temporary credentials via a solution like AWS Security Token Service.

-Further, Serverless Framework now offers a [Providers feature](https://www.serverless.com/framework/docs/guides/providers/), which will help you create an AWS IAM Role which our hosted engine can call to automatically generate temporary credentials before every action it performs.
-Read more about Providers [here](https://www.serverless.com/framework/docs/guides/providers/), or go to the [Serverless Framework Dashboard](https://app.serverless.com) and navigate to "Org" and "Providers" to create one.

 We also recommend you **strictly limit the scope** of your credentials or access role to allow only what each Serverless Framework Component needs.
 Each Component deploys a specific use-case and specific infrastructure, so permissions required are significantly reduced compared to what Serverless Framework Traditional requires.
 Further, clear permission policies for each Component will soon be available to help you understand what permissions are required.